 This university-wide program is devoted to the exciting and fast-moving field of biomedical engineering with its ever-changing boundaries.
 General areas of concentration include Neural Engineering and Rehabilitation, Cardiopulmonary and Vascular Engineering, Materials, Cells, and Tissues and Imaging and Biophotonics.

-Each laboratory is associated with one or more umbrella or departmental PhD programs.
+Each laboratory can be associated with one or more umbrella or departmental PhD programs.
 The student chooses the laboratory first and the PhD program next, based on preferred course offerings and other training opportunities.
 Significant course credit is given to MSTP students so that the course requirements are minimal – 3+ courses for IBiS, DGP and NUIN, 4+ courses for Chemistry, and 8+ courses for BME, MSE and ChBE.

 In addition to these PhD programs, there are numerous Interdepartmental Training Programs, Centers, and Institutes that afford additional training activities such as symposia, seminar series, special conferences, and retreats.